 In addition By Design kicks off with an experiment right off the bat to engage children’s interest asking kids what they think bacteria will look like.

 The step of discovery is that of experiments.
 While the experiments are briefly mentioned and suggested in the textbook, the heart of the step of discovery is in the Student Science Journals.
 There is one journal to match with each unit of the curriculum.

 The beginning experiment of Observing Bacteria is given with explicit instructions in the journal.
 Kids are given space to draw what they observe and space to write their explanations.

 There are plenty of experiments included in the journals.
 There are four levels of scientific inquiry for the students.
 The first is directed inquiry where the questions, methods, and solutions are given in advance.

-The second is structured inquiry, which are the experiments I’m accustomed to, where students are given a question and procedure to follow.
-After completion they should be able to come to a scientific conclusion.
+The second is structured inquiry, which is the experiment I’m accustomed to, where students are given a question and procedure to follow.
+After completion, they should be able to come to a scientific conclusion.

 The third is a guided inquiry.
 Students are given a question but not the procedure to follow.
 Kids have to figure out how to run the experiment for themselves.

 The fourth is an open inquiry.
 Kids are given a topic, but they get to decide what questions they want to answer.

 As the children work through the experiments in the lesson, they are given the opportunity to explain and have explained what is happening in the experiment.
 The textbook provides explanations.